The 4 Top Automotive KPIs to Drive Your Business Forward

 People have different strengths, and this is no different on a sales team.
 Some of your sellers might be fabulous at networking and starting off a deal but somehow are unable to close – and vice versa.
 By measuring this metric, you can work out how you can utilise your team most effectively.

-If you are noticing that not many deals are being closed, why not reshuffle your team into sales people hunting leads and those who nurture them and close?
+If you are noticing some deals aren’t being closed, why not reshuffle your team into sales people hunting leads and those who nurture them and close?
 You’ll find there’s less reason to hire more staff and will see an uptick in closed deals.
 You need people working for you to be jumping on every available opportunity to sell so let them play to their strengths and your bank account will thank you for it.

 Tracking these sales separately will give you a great idea of what stock you have currently, how much is going out (from each category) and how much new stock you’ll need to order in.
-Of course, most business owners will have new and used stock logged separately already, but if you don’t this is a very quick way of losing control of your business.
+Of course, best practice is to have new and used stock logged separately already.

 Are your used cars selling better than your new models?
 If yes, you need to work out why.
 There might be issues with pricing (be it too low or too high) which will impact your bottom line.
 Benchmarking against others in the automotive industry will give you an immediate comparison against pricing throughout the rest of the industry so is the best way to target this.